 • Three hours per week of customized individual Russian lessons taught by trained native speakers

-• Pleasant, well-equipped working environment in the "first American home in Russia"
+• Pleasant, well-equipped working environment in a new building

 • Substantial assistance from the very knowledgeable and supportive Russian staff

-• Applicants must be American citizens and have, at a minimum, completed a Bachelor's degree before the beginning of the contract period.
-(These requirements are specified in the educational license issued to the American Home by the Russian government.)
+• Applicants must have, at a minimum, completed a Bachelor's degree before the beginning of the contract period, and be able to teach American English.

 Those hired are required to:

-• apply for the required Russian visa.
+• Apply and pay for the required Russian visa.
 Serendipity will provide full visa support, including, if needed, assistance with filling out the online visa application, and will pay the visa fee on the Russian side.
 Teachers are responsible for paying the visa fee and related costs on the American side.